-Four U.S. soldiers were killed last month by Islamic militants who attacked their convoy in Africa with rocket-propelled grenades and heavy machine guns.
+Four U.S. soldiers were killed in October 2017 by Islamic militants who attacked their convoy in Africa with rocket-propelled grenades and heavy machine guns.
 The body of one soldier was not found for two days.

 Who were the Americans killed?

 Sgt.
 La David Johnson, 25; Staff Sgt.
 Bryan Black, 35; Staff Sgt.
 Jeremiah Johnson 39; and Staff Sgt.
 Dustin Wright, 29, were killed in the attack.

 The bodies of some of the Americans killed were recovered by a U.S.-contracted helicopter, a U.S. official previously told Fox News.
 Sgt.
 Johnson's body wasn't found until two days after the attack as he and some Nigerien soldiers were separated from the others during the battle, the Pentagon said.

 According to the report, the four killed “gave their last full measure of devotion to our country and died with honor while actively engaging the enemy.”
 It said none were captured alive by the enemy and all died immediately or quickly from their wounds.

 The Pentagon’s summary lays out a confusing chain of events that unfolded on Oct.
 3-4, ending in a lengthy, brutal firefight as 46 U.S. and Nigerien forces battled for their lives against more than 100 enemy fighters.
 Amid the chaos, the report identified repeated acts of bravery as the outnumbered and outgunned soldiers risked their lives to protect and rescue each other during the more than hour-long assault.